Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Look at Lunos' todo list in his megamoddedexpansion project
 - Free up some trainers (Rival, Aqua/Magma leaders) by checking MAPSECs and other story-related flags.
 Could use a generic TrainerPartyOverride func
 - Change soaring palettes with DNS
-- Add fly out field move with Lati@s mon showcase -Look at FldEff_FieldMoveShowMonInit: probly redo the same func using Lati@s and directly calling the new fieldeffect. maybe look at thow its done in IE.
-    - Look at FLDEFF_NPCFLY_OUT.
-Make a call to FldEff_NPCFlyOut() and set gFieldEffectArguments[0] to the player sprite Id.
-GetPlayerAvatarSpriteId or something in InitPlayerAvatar.
-    - change things in CB2_InitSoar(), add new cases with waiting steps
-    - add a case for fastfieldmove option to skip the mon showcase.
-The field move itself is not bypassed in its code, it is its call that is skipped in other fieldmoves.
 - Change pkmn center layouts to have the move tutor NPC
 - Change some interfaces to have a visual identity
     - Text boxes